UdayKumarBurgula/MyApi_dotnetcore8/readme.md

 Error
 --------------------
-AddSwaggerGen is not part of ASP.NET Core by default � it comes from Swagger / OpenAPI packages, and they�re simply not installed.
+AddSwaggerGen is not part of ASP.NET Core by default — it comes from Swagger / OpenAPI packages, and they’re simply not installed.

 Add Swagger package
 ---------------------------------------------